anirudhgray/go-bookstore/README.md

 ### 9. Books Catalog:
 Users can fuzzy search entire books catalog for title, author and/or category.
 They can filter by category, and sort by price.
 ### 10. Shopping Cart:
 Users can add any book not already purchased by them to their chopping cart.
 They can remove books from their cart as well.
 On checking out their cart, they "buy" all books in the cart, and those books get added to their library of bought books.
-A transaction record is created.
+A transaction record is created for admin audit purposes.
 The cart gets cleared of all books on a successful transaction.
+### 13. Credits
+Users need credits to buy books.
+They can purchase credits (a transaction record is created for this as well).
-### 11. User Library:
+### 12. User Library:
 Library of books bought by a user.
 The user can download any of them as many times as they want.
-### 12. Reviews:
+### 13. Reviews:
 Users can only review a book that they have bought (ie, which is in their library).
-Reviews have a comment, and a rating (which is used to calc avg rating for the book).
+Reviews have a comment, and a rating (which is used to calc avg rating for the book, and for generating recommendations).
-### 12. Logging with Retention (Rotating Log)
+### 14. Logging with Retention (Rotating Log)
 Currently logging to a local rotating logfile.
 Logs are persisted on prod by mounting a docker volume for them (app_logs).
-### 13. Reverse Proxy on prod using nginx.
+### 15. Reverse Proxy on prod using nginx.
 # Recommendation Engine
+> **Note**: If you're trying this out with a new user, note that you will not get any recommendations.
+Review a few books, and then you'll be able to get recommendations — this is because of the "cold start" issue in my implementation (explained below).

-I will be implementing a simple collaborative filtering based recommendations engine.
+I have implemented a simple collaborative filtering based recommendations engine.
 Ref: https://www.toptal.com/algorithms/predicting-likes-inside-a-simple-recommendation-engine

 The general idea is that we will not care about the specific attributes of books, and then use some sort of ML Algorithm to figure out what kind of books our user will like (using the user's existing library, reviews, etc etc).
 Instead, our system will look **similarities** between users.